vanshchaudhary2404/DSA-Problems/Array/README.md

 -  Sort color.
 (Need to add in excel)
 -  Merge Sorted array.
 (Need to add in excel)
 -  Next Permutation.
 (Need to add in excel)
+-  Max Consecutive Ones (Need to add in excel)